-Exotic leather, such as crocodile and ostrich, represents the pinnacle of luxury.
-Genuine crocodile shoes are beautiful pieces of art–a blend of nature’s beauty and man’s ability.
+Exotic leather, such as alligator and ostrich, represents the pinnacle of luxury.
+Genuine Caiman alligator shoes and American alligator shoes are beautiful pieces of art–a blend of nature’s beauty and man’s ability.
 Lace-ups, cap toes, loafers: they’re a lifelong investment and often end up becoming family heirlooms, passed on from father to son.
 When taken care of, they can last for decades.

 That all sounds wonderful, but most people are aware that there is a hefty amount of trade in fake shoes.
 Fake Gucci purses are sold on eBay that are more Goo than Gucci.
 There’s the always fabulous “genuine man-made leather,” which is about as contrasting as you can get.

-If you’re going to invest in a pair of genuine crocodile shoes, you want to make sure they really are genuine–before you buy.
-The last thing you want to happen after you’ve paid a hefty sum is having your “real” crocodile shoes fall apart three months after you buy them.
+If you’re going to invest in a pair of genuine alligator shoes, you want to make sure they really are genuine–before you buy.
+The last thing you want to happen after you’ve paid a hefty sum is having your “real” alligator shoes fall apart three months after you buy them.

-But how do you tell whether a shoe is genuine crocodile or not?
+But how do you tell whether a shoe is genuine alligator or not?

 Some fakes, you can see the manufacturers weren’t trying very hard, even when you’re looking to buy online.
 These shoes are made for men who don’t dress up very much–the cheap, disposable version of a very expensive shoe.
 Let’s get these out of the way.

-Fake crocodile shoes are often light weight, thanks to a cheap (and cheap looking) synthetic, plastic sole/heel combination.
-Never mind stitching, these soles have been entirely glued on and wouldn’t last a walk down the aisle, much less the decades that genuine crocodile shoes last.
+Fake alligator or crocodile shoes are often light weight, thanks to a cheap (and cheap looking) synthetic, plastic sole/heel combination.
+Never mind stitching, these soles have been entirely glued on and wouldn’t last a walk down the aisle, much less the decades that genuine alligator shoes last.

 Quality Fakes?
-Here Are Three Attributes to Look For.
+Here Are Five Attributes to Look For.

-Here are a few attributes to look for in genuine crocodile leather that you won’t find in the fake stuff:
+Here are a few attributes to look for in genuine alligator leather that you won’t find in the fake stuff:

 Check the price tag.